 Example.
 Assume the set of constants in $\tau$ is $\{ a, aa, aaa, aaaa, \ldots \}$, the set of relationships is $\{ \leq \}$, and the other sets are empty.
 Assume the arity of $\leq$ is $2$.
 Then a model with set $A = \mathbb{N}$ that interprets $\overbrace{a \ldots a}^{n \text{ times}}$ as $n$, and that interprets $\leq$ as $\{ (a, b) : a \mid b \}$, essentially corresponds to the poset $(\mathbb{N}, \mid)$.

-Given a model, we need to rigorously define when a sentence $\varphi$ will be true or not.
+Given a model, a rigorous definition is given of what is meant when we say a sentence $\varphi$ is true or false.
 Sentences usually contain variable names, and thus their truth value does not depend only on how we interpret the symbols in $\varphi$ (i.e. on the model), but also on what values we assign to the variables.
-We will not discuss how assignments of values to variables work, and we will assume there is a rigorous way to evaluate a logical sentence under a model given an assignment.
-In other words, we will assume we have defined a rigorous and non-ambiguous way to declare "$\varphi$ is true/false when the variables $x_1, \ldots, x_n$ take on the values $a_1, \ldots, a_n$, under the interpretation given by model $M$ of the symbols in $\varphi$".
+I will not discuss how the assignment of values to variables works: it suffices to say that Tarski provided a rigorous and non-ambiguous way to declare "$\varphi$ is true/false when the variables $x_1, \ldots, x_n$ take on the values $a_1, \ldots, a_n$, under the interpretation given by model $M$ of the symbols in $\varphi$".

 Example.
 Assume the set of constants in $\tau$ is $\{ a, aa, aaa, aaaa, \ldots \}$, the set of relationships is $\{ \leq \}$, and the other sets are empty.
 Assume the arity of $\leq$ is $2$.
 Then a theory would never contain a sentence of the form $aa \leq aaa$, because that speaks of particular elements, but it could contain a sentence of the form: $\forall x, y: (x \leq y \land y \leq x) \implies x = y$.

-What Gödel proved is that this imagination, though conceivable, is not the case.
+What Gödel proved is that these imaginations, though conceivable, are not the case.
 The theorem states, in a short and brief line, that whatever is true under a theory can be proven through a system of proof.
 In other words, that

 $$ (\Sigma, \tau) \vDash \varphi \implies (\Sigma, \tau) \vdash \varphi $$